AdobeDocs/adobeio-events/support/faq.md

 (see the [webhook FAQ](#webhook-faq) section below)

 Note that `Adobe I/O Events`
-* doesn't guarantee the order of events delivery, so subscribers may receive them out of order (this applies to our Journal API as well).
+* currently doesn't guarantee the order of events delivery, so subscribers may receive them out of order (this applies to our Journal API as well).
 * may send the same events more than once
 * is adding a unique event uuid in the event payload
 * is passing the same uuid in the `x-adobe-event-id` header of the webhook request